dapr/docs/daprdocs/content/en/reference/components-reference/supported-state-stores/setup-azure-blobstorage.md

 ### Authenticating with Azure AD

 This component supports authentication with Azure AD as an alternative to use account keys.
-Whenever possible, it is reccomended that you use  Azure AD for authentication in production systems, to take advantage of better security, fine-tuned access control, and the ability to use managed identities for apps running on Azure.
+Whenever possible, it is recommended that you use  Azure AD for authentication in production systems, to take advantage of better security, fine-tuned access control, and the ability to use managed identities for apps running on Azure.

 > The following scripts are optimized for a bash or zsh shell and require the following apps installed:
 >